kamailio/kamailio-wiki/tutorials/faq/main.md

 modules documentation for more details: app_lua, app_python, app_python3, app_jsdt, app_ruby, app_sqlang).

-???
-What is the license of Kamailio?
+### What is the license of Kamailio?

-!!!
-Kamailio is an open source application licensed under GNU Public License version 2 (aka GPLv2).
+:page_with_curl: Kamailio is an open source application licensed under GNU Public License version 2 (aka GPLv2).
 It can be used for free "as in beer" on your infrastructure.
 Keep in mind that you need also distribute the source code of your changes, if you distribute it as a binary to your